khandorvatsal/vatsal-tech-assessment/README.md

 - Tests for proper writing of output CSV files.

 All tests help in validating the integrity of data processing and error handling within the application.

+## Complexity Analysis

+### Time Complexity

+- **Reading Files**: The time complexity of reading each file is proportional to the number of lines in the file (O(N)).
+- **Processing Logs**: Processing each log entry involves dictionary lookups, which are generally quick (O(1) on average), leading to an overall time complexity of O(M) for M log entries.

+### Space Complexity

+- **Data Storage**: The primary use of memory is for dictionaries storing protocol mappings, tags, and counts.
+This scales with the number of unique port/protocol combinations and tags.
+- **Outputs**: The output files size increases with the number of unique combinations and tags processed.